 - Weekly Conversion Rate Metric – number of prospects per week who are converted to customers entering a one-year agreement; target value: 40 per week

 - Estimated Cash at Close – predicted cash at the closing of the next round, target value: $1M or more

-The metric “Résumés Screened” is an example of the power of predictive metrics.
+The metric “Résumés Screened” is an example of the power of analyzing a predictive model.
 Many managers would be tempted to measure the initiative “10 New Hires” with the metric “number of new hires this week or month.”
 But the latter is not predictive.
 With the metric “Résumés Screened,” you get an early indication of whether or not you’re going to hit the goal of your initiative (10 New Hires).

 Since you monitor this predictive metric on a weekly basis, the hiring manager knows when she must budget time to screen résumés.
 Over time, you can set targets for the number of résumés you need to screen to hit the goal.

-A Predictive Metrics Tree is one of the best process management tools.
+A Predictive Metrics Tree is one of the best process management and predictive analytics tools.
 The predictive nature of these metrics allows managers and their teams to see where they stand and where they are headed relative to a target, and to continually optimize their approach.
 The Predictive Metrics Tree helps align the organization and reduce waste because all the initiatives are coordinated and tied to the larger objective.